computestdev/CompuRacer/README.md

 The toolset can be split in three separate parts: Core application in `CompuRacerCore`, Burp extension in `CompuRacerExtensionBurp` and browser extensions (Chrome & Firefox) in `CompuRacerExtensionChrome` and `CompuRacerExtensionFirefox`.
 The `TestWebAppVouchers` folder contains a Flask test web app for voucher redemption that contains race conditions.

 ## Recommended software versions
-The toolset has been tested with Python 3.7, Firefox v.
+The toolset is only compatible with Python 3.7.
+It has been tested using Burp Suite Professional v1.7.37 & v2.1.03, Firefox v.
 69, Chrome v.
-76, Burp Suite Professional v1.7.37 & v2.1.03 and Vagrant 2.1.5.
-It is run on a MacBook Pro (2018) running macOS Mojave.
+76 and Vagrant 2.1.5.
+It is tested on a MacBook Pro (2018) running macOS Mojave.
 Every individual tool is expected to be compatible with both Linux and Windows, but this is not fully tested.
-The plugin is also expected to work in Burp Suite CE.
+The Burp Suite plugin is also expected to work in the community version.

 ## Installation
 #### Clone the repository